 Colorado Certification and University Partners

-All corps members in Colorado are required to hold a valid Colorado state teaching license in their placement area in order to be hired by schools in their sub-region.
+All corps members in Colorado are required to hold a valid Colorado state teaching license in their placement area in order to be hired by schools in their placement community.
 Corps members are required to meet the Colorado state teaching requirements in order to maintain their position as a teacher in the corps, and they will continue to learn and grow through required professional development throughout their two years as a corps member.
 While teaching, corps members must attend all required courses and complete all required assignments in order to maintain their license as a teacher.

 ASPIRE to Teach and the University of Colorado – Denver